estepona/nsplit/README.md

   <img src="https://img.shields.io/badge/click-7.0-brightgreen"/>
 </div>

-Naive File Splitter is a simple utility tool to split a file into several smaller chunks at data level and merge them back.
+Naive File Splitter (NFS) is a simple CLI tool to split a file into several smaller chunks at data level and merge them back.
 It does not compress or transform the original file in any way.
 NFS only reads the file in binary stream and writes it into chunks whose number or size is given by the user.

 By having smaller chunks of a file instead of a large one, it allows easier and faster data download and upload, and bypasses file size limits inplaced by some cloud providers.

-NFS works with *any* file formats.
+NFS works with *any* file format.

 ## Install